W. Lester Banks

-William Lester Banks (April 2, 1911 - November 2, 1986) was an American leader during the Civil Rights Movement.
-He served as executive director of the Virginia section of the National Association for the Advancement of Colored People in his native Virginia from 1943-1976.
+William Lester Banks (April 2, 1911 – November 2, 1986) was an American leader during the Civil Rights Movement.
+He served as executive director of the Virginia section of the National Association for the Advancement of Colored People in his native Virginia from 1943 to 1976.

 Early and family life

 Banks was born in Lunenburg County, Virginia, to William Walter Banks and Daisy Hill Banks.
 His family moved to nearby West Virginia when he was a child.
 He attended public schools in Alderson in Greenbrier County and Bluefield in Mercer County.
 He attended Bluefield State College, that state's first college serving African Americans (founded 1895) and graduated with a major in physical science.

 Banks returned to Virginia, in 1935 taking a teaching job in Halifax County, and also served as that nonwhite school's principal.
 He then became a principal of Ruthville High School for African Americans in Charles City County, Virginia.

 In 1940, Banks married Vera Louise Bowman of Charlotte County, Virginia; they had one daughter.